 - Burn only dry, well seasoned wood.
 The denser or heavier the wood when dry, the greater its heat value.
 This is why hardwoods are generally preferred.
-Green or wet wood should not be used, as it will reduce heat output, as well as contributing significantly to creosote buildup. - 2.
+Green or wet wood will cause a rapid buildup of creosote.
+If you feel it is necessary to burn wet or unseasoned wood, do so only with the air inlet set open enough to maintain a good strong fire and fairly high chimney temperatures.
+Do not attempt to burn overnight using green wood or wet wood.
+Wet wood will reduce heat output, as well as contributing significantly to creosote buildup. - 2.
 Remove ashes frequently and only when the stove is cold.
 Too much ash could cause embers to roll out the door when it is opened.
 This may pose a fire hazard.
 For proper operation, maintain a 25mm minimum ash base. - 3.
 If glass becomes darkened from slow burning or poor wood, it can readily be cleaned with fireplace glass cleaner when stove is cold.
 Never scrape with an object or use abrasive cleaners that might scratch the glass.
 The type and amount of deposit on the glass is a good indication of the flue pipe and chimney buildup.
 A light brown dusty deposit that is easily wiped off usually indicates good combustion and dry, well-seasoned wood, therefore relatively clean pipes and chimney.
 On the other hand, a black greasy deposit that is difficult to remove is a result of wet and green wood and too slow a burning rate.
 This will also create heavy deposit buildup in the chimney. - 4.
-DOOR GASKETS The gasket used by Pacific Energy (8mm medium density fiberglass rope) requires only light pressure to seal.
+DOOR GASKETS The gasket used on this stove (8mm medium density fiberglass rope) requires only light pressure to seal.
 This will prolong seal life.
 It is important that the door seal be maintained in good condition.
 Periodically inspect seals and replace if necessary.
 Follow instructions included in the door gasket kit obtainable from your nearest Pacific Energy dealer. - 5.
 DOOR GLASS Do not slam loading door or otherwise impact glass.
 When closing door, make sure that no logs protrude to impact the glass.
 If the glass gets cracked or broken, it must be replaced before using the stove.
 Replacement glass can be obtained from your dealer.
 Use ceramic glass only.
 Do not substitute with any other type.

-GLASS SIZE - 438mm x 289mm x 5mm
+GLASS SIZE - 413mm x 267mm x 5mm

-To remove broken glass, undo the four retaining screws and remove clamps, noting position for re-assembly.
+- To remove broken glass, undo the four retaining screws and remove clamps, noting position for re-assembly.
 Remove all particles of glass.
 Be careful as they are very sharp.
 Install new glass complete with gasket.
-Replace clamps and screws.

-- Do not store wood within heater installation clearances, or within the space required for fuel loading and ash removal.
-Keep the area around the heater clean and free of loose combustibles, furniture, newspapers, etc. - If the heater requires cleaning, use mild soap and water only.
+Replace clamps and screws. - 6.
+Do not store wood within heater installation clearances, or within the space required for fuel loading and ash removal.
+Keep the area around the heater clean and free of loose combustibles, furniture, newspapers, etc. - 7.
+If the heater requires cleaning, use mild soap and water only.
 Use of abrasive cleaners will void warranty. - 8.
 Establish a routine for fuelling and firing the heater.
-Check daily for creosote buildup until experience shows how often you need to clean the chimney to be safe. - Be aware that the hotter the fire, the less creosote is deposited.
+Check daily for creosote buildup until experience shows how often you need to clean the chimney to be safe. - 9.
+Be aware that the hotter the fire, the less creosote is deposited.
 Weekly cleaning may be necessary in mild weather, even though monthly cleaning is usually enough in the coldest months when burning rates are higher. - 10.
 Instruct all members of your family on the safe operation of the heater.
 Ensure they have enough knowledge of the entire system if they are expected to operate it.
 Study the section on chimney fires and the importance of following the steps outlined "In Case of Chimney Fire".